pingren/openart-jina-eah-showcase/README.md

 ### Create an Instance Group

 Second, let’s create the instance group with the template.
-The instances will automatically scale based on request-per-second metrics.
-We are required to set up a health checker to ensure the instances is up and running correctly.
+The instances will automatically scale based on GPU utilization metrics.

 ### Configure Load Balancer

 Finally, we will configure the load balancer with the instance group as the backend.
+We are required to set up a health checker to ensure the instances is up and running correctly and we set the balancing mode to “utilization” to ensure that the requests are evenly distributed.

 With these steps, we have covered all the necessary setup required.
 Now, we can perform a load test to verify that everything works as expected.